russell-archer/StoreHelper/Documentation/guide.md

 }
 ```

 Apple's documentation says it doesn't (yet) work with StoreKit testing in Xcode, and that you have to test subscription management in the sandbox environment.
+However, using Xcode 13.2 and iOS15.2 it **does** *seem* to work in the simulator.

 Tapping **Manage Subscription** displays the following sheet: